Organisational Assessment Guidance

 The organisational assessment is a tool to help you consider the different areas of your organisation, identify strengths, and identify areas to develop.

-The tool is split into 12 sections.
-Almost all organisations have these areas, although some areas may be more important to your organisation than others.
+The tool is split into 12 related sections or ‘themes’.
+It’s likely that all of the themes will be relevant to most organisations, although some areas may be more important to your organisation than others.
 Each of the sections in this form is related to another in some way.

 The 12 sections are: